 I’m 16 and I am a videographer, published writer, and I specialize in all forms of photography.
 I’ve been traveling about the U.S for 7 years with my family and I am currently living in Reno NV, the biggest little city in the world!

 Wow, you are absolutely impressive!
 So, how is your daily life at the moment different than an average 16-year-olds?

-Since we never settle in place too long, my school life is different than most.
-I was taught to be self dependent and self taught; and in saying so I’m homeschooled and have a bit of accelerated learning.
+Since we never settle in place for too long, my school life is different than most.
+I was taught to be self-dependent and self-taught, and in saying so I’m homeschooled and have a bit of accelerated learning.
 So instead of studying physics and Newton’s Laws of Motion, I’m studying videography and business marketing.
 Since I have an exceptional amount of time on my hands, I also study and tutor others in music.

 How did your family get into this vagabond lifestyle?
 What have the last 7 years entailed for your family?

 When I was 10, my dad was offered a job that would allow us all to travel from state to state, wherever he was needed at that moment.
 Because of that, most of the hour days center around 10 hours of driving or more.

 When driving isn’t involved, our routines vary depending on the state.
 When in upstate New York, we spent most days inside our cozy one-bedroom hotel room and occasionally taking trips to the city or states around New York.
 Places like Utah or Washington, we moved around the cities and towns learning about the different cultures they had to offer.

 The past years have brought both happy as well as sad times, sometimes leaving behind a good friend or two, but I enjoy my life despite it all, and every couple of years or so is when a new adventure starts.
 My mom is a seamstress, and my dad is a superintendent/consultant; and out of my younger siblings and I, me being the eldest, I work as well.

 Who are your closest friends outside of your family?
 Do you have hometown friends or internet friends or do you meet people on the road?